superg3m/ckg/readme.md

+# builds uisng c-build with cl/gcc and on ubuntu(wsl)
+- If you are on linux all you need to do is change the compiler_type to "gcc" from "cl" in the c_build_config.json

 # CKG's Core Thesis
 - The point of the ckit granular (ckg) is building out everything at a granular level.
 	- Using this small library to build out [CKIT](https://github.com/superg3m/ckit) (A much more sophisticated C library build)